The Outer Limits (1963 TV series): Reception and reputation

 The series earned a loyal audience in its first season.
-Some viewers were reported to take TV sets with them if they had to be away from home, so they wouldn't miss an episode.
-However, the second season fared rather poorly in the Nielsen ratings after moving from Monday to Saturday night, where it competed with Jackie Gleason.
+Some viewers were reported to take TV sets with them if they had to be away from home, so they would not miss an episode.
+However, the second season fared rather poorly in the Nielsen ratings after moving from Monday to Saturday night, where it competed with Jackie Gleason's eponymous variety show.
 Producer Joseph Stefano chose to leave the show after the first year; he realized that competing with the more popular Gleason would kill his show (proven by its cancellation midway through the second season).
 However, the series retained a following for many years after its original broadcast.
 Many decades later, horror writer Stephen King described it as one of the best programs of its type to run on network TV.

 Originally scheduled to air on November 25, 1963, the episode "Nightmare" was delayed until December 2 due to television coverage of the state funeral of President John F. Kennedy.

 Comparison to The Twilight Zone

 Like The Twilight Zone, The Outer Limits had an opening and closing narration in almost every episode.
 Both shows were unusually philosophical for science fiction anthology series, but differed in style.
 The Twilight Zone stories were often like parables, employing whimsy (such as the Buster Keaton time-travel episode "Once Upon a Time"), irony, or extraordinary problem-solving situations (such as the episode "The Arrival").
 The Outer Limits was usually a straight action-and-suspense show which often had the human spirit in confrontation with dark existential forces from within or without, such as in the alien abduction episode "A Feasibility Study" or the alien possession story "The Invisibles".
 The Outer Limits was also known for the moody, textured look of many episodes (especially those directed by Byron Haskin or Gerd Oswald, or photographed by Conrad Hall) whereas The Twilight Zone tended to be shot more conventionally.

 There is common ground between some of the shows' episodes.
-As Schow and Frentzen, authors of The Outer Limits: The Official Companion, have noted, several Outer Limits episodes are often misremembered by casual fans as Twilight Zone episodes—notably, "problem-solving" episodes such as "Fun and Games" and "The Premonition".
+As David J. Schow and Jeffrey Frentzen, authors of The Outer Limits: The Official Companion, have noted, several Outer Limits episodes are often misremembered by casual fans as Twilight Zone episodes—notably, "problem-solving" episodes such as "Fun and Games" and "The Premonition".